 - It can help you make decisions related to a wide range of things like watering plants based on seasons, setting the temperature to bake a cake, choosing the right medicine for acidity, applying a particular SPF sunscreen, etc.

-- It helps you understand which element does your body needs more.
+- It helps you understand which element your body needs more.
 For instance, some may require Vitamin D more than others.

 Examples of Chemistry in Everyday Life

 Chemistry has its roots well-settled in almost every aspect of our lives.
 It is so intricately involved in various processes, we fail to notice them at times.
-So, here are some interesting examples explaining the role of chemistry in everyday life!
+So, here are some interesting examples explaining the role of chemistry in everyday life:

-Discoloration of Leaves
+Discolouration of Leaves

-It is nothing but a chemical process through which some plants make their own food.
+It is nothing but a chemical process through which some plants make their food.
 The reason why leaves look green is because of the presence of a pigment called Chlorophyll and when its amount decreases, the leaves look pale yellow.

 Read About: Engineering Chemistry